 Features of Ranorex:

-Ranorex is a great tool for automating the testing mobile apps.
+Ranorex is a great tool for automating the testing of mobile apps.
 It is easy to use and has a wide range of features that make it a powerful tool for mobile app testing.

 Supported Platforms: iOS, Android